 Your promos and deals are useless if your customers don’t know about them.
 Thus, apart from making teasers and early announcements, make sure you’ve got your marketing materials ready well in advance.
 This includes everything from your boosted ads, to TikTok videos, social media posts, and email campaigns.

-You can also create new landing pages or sections on your website that are dedicated to your Black Friday and Cyber Monday promos.
+You can also dedicate new landing pages or sections on your website to your Black Friday and Cyber Monday promos.
 This will make it easier for people to find what they’re looking for and take advantage of your deals.

 Partner With Influencers and Other Brands

 One great way to get the word out about your Black Friday and Cyber Monday promos is to partner with other brands and public figures.
-This can be done through cross-promotions, social media takeovers, or even influencer partnerships.
+You can do this through cross-promotions, social media takeovers, or even influencer partnerships.

 For example, you can team up with a complementary brand and offer a discount to customers who purchase from both of your stores.
 Or you can have an influencer promote your deals on their accounts through a live unboxing, a giveaway, or even a sponsored post.